TrueC-D/prework-videos-variable-assignment/README.md

 + One way to do that is using a variable - a variable is something that holds a value that can change over the course of our program.
 + We can define a variable using a single `=` sign.
 + Here, I'll make a variable called `name` and assign it to my name, `name = "Ian"`
-+ Anytime I access this variable from this point forward in my program, it will be set to "Ian"
++ Anytime I access this variable from this point forward in my program, it will be set to the string "Ian"
 ```ruby
 name = "Ian"
 puts name # "Ian"